 — Mark 8:36, The Holy Bible, New International Version

 The point is — it was fun.
-Twitter was full of random tweets about anything and it seemed like no one really cared about being rowdy in public.
-Back then, Twitter was a party 24/7 and everybody was invited!
+Twitter was full of random tweets about anything, and it seemed like no one cared about being rowdy in public.
+Back then, Twitter was a party 24/7 with everybody invited!

 But then something changed.
 The better people got at tweeting, the more the world took note.
 Businesses wanted in on this virtually untapped market of clients and the influencers who spoke to them.
 Everything started getting Twitter handles associated with them — TV shows, ads, businesses cards — the magnetic pull of Twitter was inescapable.